Business interrupted: hurricane-damaged firms dig in for insurance fight

 “I think the whole thing is a rip-off,” said Thomas Arnold, an optometrist in Sugar Land, Texas.
 He said his business, Today’s Vision, was shuttered for almost five days after Hurricane Harvey struck because nearby flooding kept employees and patients from getting there.

 Arnold says he pays $1,083 per month for coverage.
-But after he filed a claim, he said his insurer rejected it because his business was not physically damaged.
+But after he filed a claim, he said the U.S. unit of Zurich Insurance Group AG, rejected it because his business was not physically damaged.

 Devastating storms are hitting the United States with increasing frequency.
 Risk modeling firm AIR Worldwide predicts losses to all properties from the flooding in Texas alone will be $65 billion to $75 billion, regardless of whether they are insured.